openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-button-picker-button.md

 ### Example 1 (Setting Button Display Styles)

-This example demonstrates two methods of creating buttons: using child components or text content to create corresponding buttons.
+This example demonstrates two methods for creating buttons: using child components or text content to create corresponding buttons.

 <!-- run -->